The center of a Green biset functor: Preliminaries

 \begin{rem} A morphism of Green $\CD$-biset functors $f:A\rightarrow C$ induces, in each component~$G$, a unital ring homomorphism $f_G:A(G)\rightarrow C(G)$.
 Conversely, a morphism of biset functors $f:A\rightarrow C$ such that $f_G$ is a unital ring homomorphism for every $G$ in~$\mathcal{D}$, is a morphism of Green $\CD$-biset functors. \end{rem}

 \begin{ejem} Classical examples of Green biset functors are the following: \begin{itemize} \item[$\bullet$] The Burnside functor $B$.
 The Burnside group of a finite group $G$ is known to define a biset functor.
 The cross product of sets defines the bilinear products $B(G)\times B(H)\rightarrow B(G\times H)$ that make $B$ a Green biset functor.
 The functor $B$ can also be considered with coefficients in $R$, and denoted by $RB=R\otimes_{\mathbb{Z}}B(\,\_\,)$.
 It is shown in Proposition 8.6.1 of~\cite{biset} that $RB$ is an initial object in Green$_{\CD,R}$.
-More precisely, for a $\CD$-Green biset functor~$A$, the unique morphism of Green functors $\upsilon:RB\to A$ is defined at $G\in\CD$ as the linear map $\upsilon_G$ sending a $G$-set~$X$ to $A({_GX_1})(\varepsilon_A)$, where ${_GX_1}$ is the set $X$ viewed as a $(G,1)$-biset. \item[$\bullet$] The functor of $\mathbb{K}$-linear representations, $R_{\mathbb{K}}$, where $\mathbb{K}$ is a field of characteristic~0.
+More precisely, for a Green $\CD$-biset functor~$A$, the unique morphism of Green functors $\upsilon_A:RB\to A$ is defined at $G\in\CD$ as the linear map $\upsilon_{A, G}$ sending a $G$-set~$X$ to $A({_GX_1})(\varepsilon_A)$, where ${_GX_1}$ is the set $X$ viewed as a $(G,1)$-biset. \item[$\bullet$] The functor of $\mathbb{K}$-linear representations, $R_{\mathbb{K}}$, where $\mathbb{K}$ is a field of characteristic~0.
 That is, the functor which sends a finite group $G$ to the Grothendieck group $R_\mathbb{K}(G)$ of the category of finitely generated $\mathbb{K}G$-modules.
 Also known to be a biset functor, it has a Green biset functor structure given by the tensor product over $\mathbb{K}$.
 We will consider the scalar extension $\mathbb{F}R_{\mathbb{K}}=\mathbb{F}\otimes_{\mathbb{Z}}R_{\mathbb{K}}(\,\_\,)$, where $\mathbb{F}$ is a field of characteristic 0. \item[$\bullet$] The functor of $p$-permutation representations $pp_k$, for $k$ an algebraically closed field of positive characteristic $p$.
 This is the functor sending a finite group $G$ to the Grothendieck group $pp_k(G)$ of the category of finitely generated $p$-permutation $kG$-modules (also known as trivial source modules), for relations given by direct sum decompositions.
 The biset functor $pp_k$ is a Green biset functor with products given by the tensor product over the field $k$.
-When considering coefficients for this functor, we will assume that $\mathbb{F}$ is a field of characteristic 0 containing all the $p'$-roots of unity, and we write similarly $\mathbb{F}pp_k=\mathbb{F}\otimes_{\mathbb{Z}}pp_k(\,\_\,)$. \end{itemize} \end{ejem}
+When considering coefficients for this functor, we will assume that $\mathbb{F}$ is a field of characteristic 0 containing all the $p'$-roots of unity, and we write $\mathbb{F}pp_k=\mathbb{F}\otimes_{\mathbb{Z}}pp_k(\,\_\,)$. \end{itemize} \end{ejem} In Section~\ref{some examples} we will focus on the above examples only, but there are many other important examples of Green biset functors, e.g. the monomial Burnside functor - also called the fibred Burnside functor -, which gives rise to fibred biset functors (see \cite{barker-fibred}, \cite{mine2}, \cite{boltje-coskun}), or the slice Burnside functor (see \cite{slisec}, \cite{tounkara}, \cite{tounkara-cras}).
+When $p$ is a prime number, and $\CD$ is the full subcategory of $\CC$ consisting of finite $p$-groups, the $\CD$-biset functors are simply called {\em $p$-biset functors}, and their category is denoted by ${\rm Fun}_{p,R}$.
+Similarly, the Green $\CD$-biset functors will be called {\em Green $p$-biset functors}, and their category will be denoted by ${\rm Green}_{p,R}$.\mpn